 Legal Assistance for Extradition

 Extradition is the process in which a country transfers a criminal, a convicted or a suspected person to another country.
 For a better understanding of the process of extradition, one country asks another one to return a certain individual for trial or for serving the sentence for which he/she was convicted.
-People who are involved in a case of extradition are counseled to receive legal assistance from our criminal defence solicitors in London.
+People who are involved in a case of extradition are counseled to receive legal assistance from our extradition solicitors.

 In the UK legislation, the extradition process is overseen by the Extradition Act 2003.
 The law establishes and defines all the rules of the extradition process, either by or to the UK.
 The act is split into five parts, each one being well issued so that it can cover all the procedures and rules for the process of extradition.
-If you believe you are about to be deported and you need legal assistance upon your case, our criminal lawyer in UK can provide all the legal support in your case, our team being specialized in the procedure of extradition.
+If you believe you are about to be deported and you need legal assistance upon your case, our extradition lawyers can provide all the legal support in your case, our team being specialized in this procedure.

 The Extradition Act parts are: